 Their robes are cut from the finest materials, tastefully embroidered with heavy gold thread and brocade.
-The preferred Chapter IV: The Imperial Colleges of Magic colours and tints reflect the name of their Order and the colour of the Wind of Magic they have dedicated themselves to, gold and yellow.
+The preferred colours and tints reflect the name of their Order and the colour of the Wind of Magic they have dedicated themselves to, gold and yellow.